X

 And in the end, successful investors are not the ones who chase the lowest number.
 They are the ones who understand what that number truly represents, how it is formed, and whether it is actually executable in the real market.

-1. Why same unlisted share different price on different platforms?
+1. Why do the same unlisted share different prices on different platforms?

 No central market—different sellers, different quotes.